sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/workflow-phv.md

 ### Suspect Causal Relation

-- Definitely related - Events have no uncertainty in their relationship to test drug administration: meaning that a re-challenge was positive.
+- Definitely related: Events have no uncertainty in their relationship to test drug administration: meaning that a re-challenge was positive.
-- Probable - Event follows a reasonable temporal sequence from drug administration, increases upon discontinuation of the drug
+- Probable: Event follows a reasonable temporal sequence from drug administration, increases upon discontinuation of the drug
-- Possible - Event may or may not follow a reasonable temporal sequence from drug administration but seems to be the type of reaction that cannot be dismissed as unlikely.
+- Possible: Event may or may not follow a reasonable temporal sequence from drug administration but seems to be the type of reaction that cannot be dismissed as unlikely.
-- Unlikely - No reasonable temporal association between the study drug and the suspected event
+- Unlikely: No reasonable temporal association between the study drug and the suspected event
-- Definitely unrelated -Events which occur prior to test drug administration or events which cannot be even remotely related to study participation
+- Definitely unrelated: Events which occur prior to test drug administration or events which cannot be even remotely related to study participation

 ### Causality